 Group Violence Reduction Strategy (GVRS)

-In partnership with BPD and the State’s Attorney’s Office, MONSE is preparing to launch the Group Violence Reduction Strategy (GVRS).
-This proven strategy aims to address the norms perpetuating violence in Baltimore by focusing resources on individuals identified as being at the highest acute risk of involvement in non-fatal shootings and homicides.
+This proven strategy aims to address the norms perpetuating violence in Baltimore by focusing resources on individuals identified as being at the highest acute risk of involvement in gun violence.
 GVRS, also known as focused deterrence, is a nationally recognized approach that has the strongest formal evaluation record of any violence prevention initiative designed to reduce homicides and non-fatal shootings.

 - Reduce homicides and shootings;